 Welcome to Tacoma Lakes Maine!
 Our 5 beautiful lakes are located in Litchfield and Monmouth.
 Our lakes are named Buker Pond, Jimmy Pond, Little Purgatory Pond, Sand Pond and Woodbury Pond.

 The Tacoma Lakes Improvement Society is dedicated to the education of lakes users and the environmental protection of our lakes.
+We believe that education is the key to ensuring that future generations have the same priviledge we do to enjoy the special beauty of the Tacoma Lakes.
 The Society is actively involved helping to protect our lakes.
 Particularly important is protecting our lakes from invasive plants, exotic fish and "slow the flow" nutrient reduction.
 The society also assists the dam keeper, who maintains our water levels.
 The Society is a not for profit lake association.
 We depend upon volunteers for all our activities.

 Membership is open to anyone interested in the Tacoma Lakes.
+You do not need to own lake front property to be a member.
 2013 dues are only $15.00.
 Please contact the Society for further information:

 Loon Nest Woodbury Pond Spring 2008 - Copyright 2008 Harold F. Potts, Jr.

 The webmaster welcomes your comments and suggestions.
 Photographs are also welcome.
 Please send your comments to email@example.com.
 Thank you!

 Copyright 2007 - 2014 Tacoma Lakes Improvement Society and Harold F. Potts, Jr. Photographs copyrighted by the owners.
 No part of this web site may be copied or reproduced without the express written permission of the Tacoma Lakes Improvement Society and Harold F. Potts, Jr. All rights reserved.